-One of the best and effective ways to prevent and manage diabetes is to opt healthy lifestyle choices.
-A child with type 2 diabetes can reduce his/her dependency by making small lifestyle changes .
+One of the best and effective ways to prevent and manage diabetes is to opt for healthy lifestyle choices.
+A child with type 2 diabetes can reduce his/her dependency by making small lifestyle changes.
 Other things to encourage your child are to:

-- Eat healthy foods: It is better to opt foods that are low in fat.
-Consume more of natural sugar such as in fruits and increase your consumption of vegetables and whole grains.
-Strike a perfect balance to avoid boredom
+- Eat healthy foods: It is better to opt for foods that are low in fat.
+Consume more natural sugar such as in fruits.
+Increase your consumption of vegetables and whole grains.

-- Get more physical activity: As mentioned above, physical activity is as important as a healthy diet.
-In fact, one can encourage their child by involving all family members to make it a merrier time
+- Get more physical activity: Physical activity is as important as a healthy diet.
+In fact, one can encourage their child by involving all family members to make it a merrier time.

 All About Managing Type 1 Diabetes

 Also called an auto-immune condition, Type 1 diabetes in children is where your body is not able to produce insulin.
-In order to survive, the child is given external insulin in the form of injections or insulin pump.
-The condition in children is also termed as juvenile diabetes or insulin-dependent diabetes.
-From diagnosis to diabetes management, the journey of a Type-1 child diabetic can be overwhelming due to the regime of insulin pump and sugar monitoring along with keeping a check on what he/she eats.
-While there is no cure for type 1 diabetes in children, it can be surely managed.
+In order to survive, the child is given external insulin in the form of injections or an insulin pump.
+The condition in children is also termed juvenile diabetes or insulin-dependent diabetes.
+From diagnosis to diabetes management, the journey of a Type-1 diabetes in child can be overwhelming.
+While there is no cure for type 1 diabetes in children, it can surely be managed.

 Causes of Type-1 Diabetes in Children

-- Just like Type-2 diabetes, the reasons for developing type 1 diabetes is unknown.
-However, in many cases, the immune system of the body mistakenly destroys the islet cells that are known to produce insulin.
-Studies indicate the role of genetics and environmental factors appear to play a role in this process
+- Just like Type-2 diabetes, the reasons for developing type 1 diabetes are unknown.
+However, in many cases, the immune system of the body mistakenly destroys cells that produce insulin.
+Studies indicate the role of genetics and environmental factors appear to play a role in this process.

-- When the cells are destroyed, the body is left with little or no insulin thus limiting the function of the hormone.
-Insulin plays a critical role in providing sugar to the cells as energy
+- When the cells are destroyed, the body is left with little or no insulin, thus limiting the function of the hormone.
+Insulin plays a critical role in providing sugar to cells as energy.

-Unlike Type 2 diabetes, the signs and symptoms of type 1 diabetes in children are developed quickly, some of them being as follows:
+Unlike Type 2 diabetes, the signs and symptoms of type 1 diabetes in children develop quickly.
+They include: